fenneclab/hugo-bin/README.md

 ## Installation options

-hugo-bin supports options to change variation of Hugo binaries.
+hugo-bin supports options to change the variation of Hugo binaries.

-Each options can be configured in the `hugo-bin` section of your `package.json`:
+Each option can be configured in the `hugo-bin` section of your `package.json`:

 ```json
 {